-These are all zero waste presents, and the best part is you are going to learn a new skill, or you get to have an experience.
+These are all zero waste presents, and the best part is you will learn a new skill, or you get to have an experience.

 But what do you do with the family members that are still wanting things over experience?

 In most cases, and this is what I am doing on my blog here is to live by example.
-But not only that, you can educate your loved ones when you opt-in for an online course of writing rather than a new gadget.
+But not only that, you can educate your loved ones when you opt in for an online course in writing rather than a new gadget.